ucu-computational-ot/ot-algorithm-comparison/README.md

   name: Time and test
   function: uot.experiments.measurement.measure_time_and_output
 ```
 For detailed explanation of the parameters, please refer to [docs/color_transfer.md](docs/color_transfer.md).
+Notably, `soft-extension` can be a single value or a list (e.g. both `no` and `yes`) and the pipeline will run once per option, tagging each row with the applied setting.

 The corresponding pixi command example:
 ```